iti-ict/wakamiti/README.md

         """
 ```

-Now we define the execution configuration, that is simply a set of properties that Kukumo would take
+Now we define the execution configuration, that is simply a set of properties that Wakamiti would take
 into account for several aspects.
 There are several ways to define them; in this example we will just
 write them in the default configuration file `kukumo.yaml`: